Investor's Diversified Portfolio

 When it comes to personal defense and protecting your family in a crisis you need to exercise your unalienable 2nd Amendment right “to keep and bear arms” as laid down by our Founding Fathers in the US Constitution.
 This means that you need to get yourself armed and trained in the use of firearms.
 As Larry Pratt, founder of Gun Owners of America says, when the government fears your guns you need to fear that government.
 Guns have only two enemies; rust and politicians.
 This is where we are today, and it was the same in the early Colonies.
 In less than a month after Patrick Henry’s famous speech, the British marched on Barrett’s Farm in Concord, MA on April 19, 1775 to seize arms, gunpowder and two bronze cannons.
 This battle led to “the shot heard around the world” and the beginning of the American Revolutionary War.
 This was a call to arms and Patrick Henry concluded his speech with these words, “Is life so dear, or peace so sweet, as to be purchased at the price of chains and slavery?
 Forbid it, Almighty God!
 I know not what course others may take; but as for me, give me liberty or give me death!”

 Finally, in these uncertain times we need to trust in Lord for His providential care and always be in prayer.
 We need to be “prudent” as the Bible says and take deliberate steps to break out of the normalcy bias and adopt our own situational awareness that requires some practical contingency planning.
 “But realize this, in the last days, difficult times will come” (2 Tim.
 3:1-5).
 Jesus said that “night is coming when no man can work” (Jn.
 9:4).
 These difficult days are upon us and the need has never been greater for financial diversification, personal preparedness and a keen awareness of the times that we are living in.
-It is recommended that you watch Chuck’s comprehensive CTM interview on our home page, and you can also email this page to a friend by entering their information on the left sidebar.
+Again, we recommended that you watch the following video below, and you can also email this page to a friend by entering their information on the left sidebar.
 God bless you in your own preparations and let us be mindful that “God is our refuge and strength, a very present help in trouble.
 Therefore we will not fear, though the earth should change and the mountains slip into the sea” (Ps.
 46:1-2).

 Contingency Planning & The Four Gs